 Halloween Cobwebs Everywhere!

-| Graveyard | Cobwebs | Halloween Sounds | Pumpkins | Halloween Corpse | Halloween Fog |
+| Graveyard | Cobwebs | Pumpkins | Halloween Corpse | Halloween Sounds |

-This Halloween decoration is one of the best things around.cobwebs with "Mother" mummy Cobwebs can fill in all the empty spaces that you just don't The Gentlemanknow what to put there.
+This Halloween decoration is one of the best things around.webbing with "Mother" mummy Cobwebs can fill in all the empty spaces that you just don't The Gentlemanknow what to put there.
 They are perfect to give your props the added old age look.

 I love working with the stuff (other than it sticks to my fingers if my hands are dry).
-My daughter, Amber, is the "webmaster pro" in the family for adding the "webby" look.
+My daughter, Amber, is the "web-master pro" in the family for adding the "webby" look.
 She does a wonderful job every year.

 They now come in a variety of colors and sizes now.
 I've seen green, purple and the ever so faithful, white (so far).
+Now I've seen Bloody Spider Web.
+I'll have to check that one out.

 The green webs work great with a black lite.
 Last year I put the green ones on my front porch with a My Lady and green cobwebscouple of small strings of green lights.
 The green webs captured the light so well that you could see my house when you were coming around the corner of the block.
 It was GREAT!